AdobeDocs/app-builder/src/pages/guides/index.md

 ---
 keywords:
-  - Adobe I/O
+  - Headless Application
-  - Extensibility
+  - Headful Application
-  - API Documentation
+  - SDK Components
-  - Developer Tooling
+  - SDK Library
-  - Integration
+  - Migration Guides
 title: Guides
 description: An App Builder Application is a serverless application that extends Adobe Product APIs.
 These applications can be headless or headful.
 Each of these types is described in more detail in the sections that follow.
 ---